The Magnificent Seven Deadly Sins: Cast

-Envy
+2. Envy

-The second segment, "Envy", is written by Dave Freeman.
-Stanley (Secombe) and his wife Vera (Cryan) are winners of the football pools and are looking to buy a huge house.
+"Envy" is written by Dave Freeman.
+Stanley and his wife Vera are winners of the football pools and are looking to buy a huge house.
 His wife spots one and decides she must have it.

-The owners (Bayldon and Whitfield) enjoy a quiet life there and do not wish to sell.
-So Secombe's character decides to employ a series of schemes to force the owners of the house to sell their home so that they can buy it; one of these schemes involves creating a mock edition of the local newspaper that purports to tell the story of a new motorway that will go straight through their garden.
+The owners enjoy a quiet life there and do not wish to sell.
+So Stanley decides to employ a series of schemes to force the owners of the house to sell their home so that they can buy it; one of these schemes involves creating a mock edition of the local newspaper that purports to tell the story of a new motorway that will go straight through their garden.

-The owners sell to Secombe and wife.
+The owners sell to Stanley and wife.
 As they move in a mechanical digger is seen coming towards the house as it turns out the 'story' is actually true.